 The Web Hosting Mirage

-Web hosting companies are offering practically everything under the sun for almost nothing and it sure looks fantastic.
-The obvious question is, “Why on earth would I pay more than a few dollars a month to host my website when there are so many companies practically giving it away?”
-The answer is easy, when you know how the system works.
+Web hosting companies offer practically everything under the sun for almost nothing, and it sure looks fantastic.
+The obvious question is, “Why on earth would I pay more than a few dollars a month to host my website when so many companies practically give it away?”
+The answer is easy when you know how the system works.

 How Some Companies Wiggle Out of Their Promise

-- If they offer an enormous amount of space, it’s likely that they will have a file number limit that means even if you have space left, but you have surpassed the number of files they allow, they will shut down your account.
+- If they offer an enormous amount of space, it's likely that they will have a file number limit, which means even if you have space left but you have surpassed the number of files they allow, they will shut down your account.

 What is Overselling?

-When the hosting is super cheap, your account is usually placed on a computer with 100s of other accounts and the cheaper the cost to you, the more websites will most likely be on that same computer.
-In some cases there could be 300, 400, 500 or more web sites on that one server.
+When the hosting is super cheap, your account is usually placed on a computer with 100s of other accounts—the lower the price, the more websites will most likely be on that same computer.
+Sometimes, there could be 300, 400, 500, or more websites on that one server.
 If every site used all the resources offered, it would require much more space and server power than the server would ever have.
 Selling more resources than you have is, strangely enough, called overselling.

-The web hosting companies who do this are banking on the statistical probability that the majority of web sites will never use 1/100th of the resources promised.
+The web hosting companies who do this are banking on the statistical probability that the majority of websites will never use 1/100th of the resources promised.
 For the most part, this works since most sites are tiny and never get any traffic.
-However, if you plan to be successful, then you are all but guaranteeing that you’ll be the exception and will lose the probability gamble.
-And when your site actually needs those promised resources and they aren’t available, you’ll be wishing you’d paid a few extra dollars for better quality hosting.
+However, if you plan to be successful, you're all but guaranteeing that you'll be the exception and lose the probability gamble.
+And when your site needs those promised resources, and they aren't available, you'll be wishing you'd paid a few extra dollars for better hosting.

-The truth is you don’t need all the extreme drive space, unlimited bandwidth and CPU power that you’re being sold, in most cases.
-All you need is a moderate amount of space with guaranteed access to the resources you are promised.
-Good quality shared hosting has a low number of websites allowed on the server and every bit of space and processor power sold is available for each account.
+In most cases, you don't need all the extreme drive space, unlimited bandwidth, and CPU power that you're being sold.
+All you need is a moderate amount of space with guaranteed access to your promised resources.
+Good quality shared hosting has a low number of websites allowed on the server, and every bit of space and processor power sold is available for each account.

 Why Should I Care?

-Let’s imagine for a moment that you’ve just sent out your newsletter with that great new service, or product that you just starting selling on your fancy new web site.
-You finally got everything up and now people start clicking the link in your email and coming to your site in droves.
-But unfortunately, you’ve crossed the line and blown it with the terms of service somewhere along the line and your site has been suspended.
-Even worse, you won’t even know it until one of your clients hits your site and finds the dreaded “404 Not Found” error, or possibly the “503 Service Unavailable” error, or the most damaging ever “Account Suspended” message.
+Let's imagine for a moment that you've just sent out your newsletter with that great new service or product that you just started selling on your fancy new website.
+You finally got everything up, and now people start clicking the link in your email and coming to your site in droves.
+But unfortunately, you've blown it with your cheap web host's terms of service somewhere along the line, and your site has been suspended.
+Even worse, you won't even know it until one of your clients hits your site and finds the dreaded “404 Not Found” error, or possibly the “503 Service Unavailable” error, or the most damaging “Account Suspended” message.
 What happens next is pretty predictable and, sadly, completely avoidable.

 What You Lose